-IF THEN all contiguous acreage is combined one point of reference must be established, by and assigned to one grid ID intended use, irrigation practice, and organic practice; when applicable, within the boundaries of the contiguous acreage within the grid selected. the contiguous acreage is separated a separate point of reference must be established, by into more than one grid intended use, irrigation practice, and organic practice; when applicable, within the boundaries for the contiguous acreage within each grid selected.
+IF THEN all contiguous acreage is one point of reference must be established, by intended use, combined and assigned irrigation practice, and organic practice; when applicable, to one grid ID within the boundaries of the contiguous acreage within the grid selected. the contiguous acreage a separate point of reference must be established, by intended is separated into more use, irrigation practice, and organic practice; when applicable, than one grid within the boundaries for the contiguous acreage within each grid selected.